Break in Studies

 A gap year offers you the opportunity to gain skills and experiences before you continue with your studies.
 This may be pre-planned or you might change your mind during the application process.

-If you have applied to UCAS to begin your studies this year, but you would now like to defer, you must contact the University who will advise you if this is possible.
+If you have applied to UCAS to begin your studies this year, but you would now like to defer, you must contact the university who will advise you if this is possible.
 Some universities may only accept deferrals for some courses.
 Some universities will ask you to reapply through UCAS for the following year.

 You will need to inform the Department of Education, in writing, of your intention to defer.

-You may want to defer your studies after you have started your course.
+You may decide to defer your studies after you have started your course.
 Some universities may allow you to do this.
 You will need to inform the Department of Education of this decision and return any money that you have received from HMGoG for that year.

 Leave of Absence

 A leave of absence allows you to temporarily suspend your studies, if you encounter any difficulties which are affecting your ability to continue with your studies, for example illness or serious personal problems.
+You must seek permission from your university to take a leave of absence and they may agree to suspend your registration.
 Once you return to university, they will reinstate your registration.
-You must seek permission from your university to take a leave of absence and they may agree to suspend your registration.

 You must inform the Department of Education as soon as any difficulties arise.
 The DoE will contact you to discuss your contractual obligations.